 After strolling the gardens, why not enjoy a little civilized refreshment in our tea room?

-The Tea Garden is open summer afternoons from Memorial Day to Labor Day, from 12:00 to 4:00, every day but Monday. (in 2017, open until September 3) Teas are served in the flower garden, under a covered porch or, when the weather is inclement, in a little plant-filled conservatory.
+The Tea Garden is open summer afternoons from Memorial Day to Labor Day, from 12:00 to 4:00, every day but Monday.
+In 2018, we are open from May 26 through September 3.
+Teas are served in the flower garden, under a covered porch or, when the weather is inclement, in a little plant-filled conservatory.
 Reservations for tea are recommended (please see below).

 Serving Cream Teas Since 1985

 Sometime in the mid-80s, Rachel and Judith were returning from a long summer drive and combined their voices in the perennial moan about the desperate need for tea.
-Couldn’t we have just “murdered a cup”, says Judith, a true Britisher!
+Couldn’t we have just “murdered a cup!”, said Judith, a true Britisher.
 “If only there was a good tea room – any tea room, for that matter, that could provide us with that precious liquid refreshment that will allow life to continue?”
-We realized we daren’t wait any longer for others to step to the breach and provide this essential public service, but had better take on the task ourselves, and so it was decided that Judith open a tea room at the nursery.
+We realized we daren’t wait any longer for others to step into the breach and provide this essential public service, but had better take on the task ourselves, and so it was decided that Judith open a tea room at the nursery.
+(Judith oversaw her tea room through 2016, and was a popular (and not infrequently cheeky) figure to her thousands of customers over the years, but sadly passed away on May 22, 2017.
+We will endeavor to keep her standards up.)

 Tea is a delightful and affordable way to entertain friends, and is a memorable way to celebrate events and gentle occasions such as engagement and graduation parties, bridal and baby showers, and retirement parties.
 Combined with the pretty and educational display gardens, it makes a fine outing for any garden club, and is a perfect venue for Red Hat Society ladies to strut their stuff!
 We hope to see you this summer!
 Directions and Map